MIC-DKFZ/semantic_segmentation/README.md

 Since the previous experiments focused on model and training parameters, a closer look at the used data is given here.
 For the baseline so far ImageNet pretrained weights are used.
 Comparison of the results with models without additional data (trained from scratch) shows that the use of pre-trained weights has a large impact in these experiments.
-The use of PaddlClass weights can further enhance results, and the best results can be achieved by pretraining on Mapillary.
+The use of PaddlClas weights can further enhance results, and the best results can be achieved by pretraining on Mapillary.
 The reason for this is the similarity of Mapillary to Cityscapes (both urban setting).
 Besides this, the use of the coarsen cityscapes data can also improve the results.
 Three different strategies how to integrate the additional data are tested.
 The bes result are from Strategy 2 when the model is first trained on fine data, afterwards the model is finetuned (with reduced lr) with only the coarse data and finally the model is finetuned again (with reduced lr) on the fine data.
-To achieve highscores the use of coarse data is combined with RMI loss.
-However, RMI loss is only used for fine data, as it has been shown to not work as well for coarsely annotated data.
-In the end, the best results were achieved in this way and with MS OCR.

 ![Data](imgs/Data.png)

-MAPILLARY RESULTS ARE IN PROGRESS, FIGURE WILL BE UPDATED SOON

 <details><summary>Appendix</summary>
 <p>